videlalvaro/tamedrabbit/README.md

 # NOTE #

-This release is unofficial and not supported by the RabbitMQ.
+This release is unofficial and not supported by the RabbitMQ team.
 If something doesn't work blame me and file an issue on this repo.

 # LICENSE #